 SO… WHERE TO GO & EAT?

 So what kind of places are most likely to start swapping beef for leaf?
 Well, here’s a list of some of the best vegetarian spots in the city.
 Beyond those, global food is a solid place to get going.
-London is gloriously spoilt for different cuisines; Southern Indian restaurants like Rasa in Stoke Newington and Mayfair stay true to their roots with vegetable-laden traditional Keralan dishes, while Martin Morales caters specifically for vegans with the menus at Ceviche and Andina, asserting that they’re not just there as “an afterthought”, but part and parcel of the meal.
+London is gloriously spoilt for different cuisines; Southern Indian restaurants like Rasa in Stoke Newington and Mayfair stay true to their roots with vegetable-laden traditional Keralan dishes, while Martin Morales caters specifically for vegans with the menus at Ceviche, asserting that they’re not just there as “an afterthought”, but part and parcel of the meal.

 London’s also uniquely furnished with ways to eat out besides traditional restaurant dining.
 Supperclubs offer unusual, experiential ways to discover new dishes, helping to develop organically the occasion dining culture that has so far been lacking for vegetarian cuisine.
 Similarly, the rapidly growing street food and pop up scene is starting to create an indulgence culture around plant-based eating.
 Far from overly healthy rabbit food, food trucks like Killer Tomato and Club Mexicana offer up messy fast food so delicious you almost forget it’s secretly vegan and damn healthy.
 Traders can also evolve more quickly than permanent setups, taking notice of changing trends and tastes on the streets and adapting more easily to demand – and being front-facing, they can literally see potential custom walk away if their menus are found lacking.